NamanJain2050/Programming-Notes/Quicksort.md

 - Pick randomly
 - Pick median of array

 <b> 3.
-Partition procedure </b>
+Partition procedure </b> <br>
-Given a 'pivot' element, now we need to partition our array around this pivot.
+Given a 'pivot' element, now we need to partition our array around this pivot. <br>

+<b> 3.1.
+Lomuto partition scheme </b> <br>

+- This scheme is attributed to Nico Lomuto and also mentioned in CLRS (https://en.wikipedia.org/wiki/Quicksort#Lomuto_partition_scheme)
+- This scheme chooses pivot as the last element of array

+Complete code of Quicksort using this scheme: